joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 TensorFlow Keras refers to the high-level neural networks API provided by TensorFlow.
 Keras is integrated directly into TensorFlow, making it easy to build and train neural networks with TensorFlow as the backend.
 Keras covers every step of machine learning from data preprocessing to hyperparameter tuning to deployment.
 Every TensorFlow user should use Keras by default, unless they are building their tools on top of TensorFlow.

-Core data structure of Keras is ``Models`` and ``Layers``.
-A layer is simple input/output transformation and model is a directed acyclic graph (DAG) of layers.
+The core data structures of Keras are ``Models`` and ``Layers``.
+As we have seen, conceptually, a layer is just an input/output transformation; a model is a directed acyclic graph (DAG) of layers.

-Layers encapsulates weights and biases whereas, Model groups the layers together and can be trained on the data.
+Layers encapsulate the weights and biases we discussed above, while a model groups layers together and defines how layers are connected to each other.
+Additionally, a model can be trained on data.

-Simplest model is a ``Sequential model``, which is a linear stack of layers.
+The simplest model is the ``Sequential`` model, which is a linear stack of layers.

-You can build complex architectures with Keras functional API, or use subclassing to write models from scratch.
+..
+You can build complex architectures with the Keras functional API, or use subclassing to write models from scratch.

 In the example below, you will see how easy it is to build a simple neural network with Keras.
-We will build a *sequential* model to classify the Iris dataset we looked at in Unit 2.
+We will build a ``Sequential`` model to classify the Iris dataset we looked at in Unit 2.

 Loading the Data
 ^^^^^^^^^^^^^^^^